CarlWebster/XenServer/README.md

         Position?                    named
         Default value
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -CompanyEmail <String>
-        Company Email to use for the Cover Page if the Cover Page has the Email field.
+        Company Email to use for the Cover Page   If the Cover Page has the Email field.

         The following Cover Pages have an Email field:
                 Facet (Word 2013/2016)